 Growth Metrics

-Morgan Stanley Direct Lending Fund (MSDL) has disclosed Long-Term Debt Issuances for 4 consecutive years, with $161.0 million as the latest value for Q4 2025.
+Morgan Stanley Direct Lending Fund has reported Long-Term Debt Issuances over the past 4 years, most recently at $161.0 million for Q4 2025.

 • Quarterly Long-Term Debt Issuances fell 27.03% to $161.0 million in Q4 2025 from the year-ago period, while the trailing twelve-month figure was $1.6 billion through Dec 2025, up 30.51% year-over-year, with the annual reading at $1.6 billion for FY2025, 30.51% up from the prior year.